 How many VR headsets have been sold to date, and by whom?
 What games and apps are seeing the most traction?
 And for both hardware and software, what are the biggest success factors so far?
 These are a few questions we tackled in the latest ARtillry Intelligence Briefing.

 Published monthly, Intelligence Briefings are a combination of data and narrative insights.
 They zero in on top takeaways from the current AR and VR industry landscapes.
-Below is an excerpt from the latest installment and you can see the report preview here.
+Below is an excerpt from the latest installment.

 Part I. Hardware Adoption By Platform